 Hopefully the internship you have secured is one that captures your curiosity, or one that you are excited about.
 Express this by asking good questions, showing eagerness to accept tasks, and generally maintaining a positive attitude.
 Learn as much as you can about the organization and try to identify media sources related to the field, so that you can speak with some understanding about the work others are doing around you.
-Try to avoid complaining (though serious concerns about the workplace or about your responsibilities as an intern should be raised directly with your supervisor when appropriate).
+Avoid complaining (though serious concerns about the workplace or about your responsibilities as an intern should be raised directly with your supervisor or with the Director of the Program when appropriate).
 Arrive on time and stay until your shift is over.
-In general, try to demonstrate enthusiasm for the work.
+In general, try to demonstrate enthusiasm for the work and communicate with your team proactively.